ELeeAstro/Rosseland_Clouds/README.md

  ### 1. Rosseland mean with single particle size

- This takes the particle size array in RTtable as a single particle size (delta function), and calculates the Rosseland mean normalised opacity, single scattering albedo and asymmetry factor.
+ This takes the particle size array in RTtable as a single particle size (delta function), and calculates the Rosseland mean normalised cross section, single scattering albedo and asymmetry factor.

  ### 2. Rosseland mean with log-normal size distribution